rows/hiring/job descriptions/User Success Manager.md

 * You understand how software products are built and want to learn about this fast

 # How-to
 Write to torben@dashdash.com, if interested!
 You will interview with the two Founders and some tech team members.
+You will also build something awesome with dashdash :)